porfanid/GPower/README.md

 - **Mobile Responsive**: Works seamlessly on both desktop and mobile devices
 - **No Installation Required**: Runs entirely in your browser using Pyodide (Python in WebAssembly)

-## Usage

-Simply open `index.html` in a modern web browser.
-The tool will:

-1. Load the Python statistics engine (statsmodels)
-2. Present an interactive interface for entering parameters
-3. Calculate required sample sizes in real-time

 ### Parameters

 - **Number of Groups**: 2 for T-test, 3+ for ANOVA
 - **Effect Size**: Expected magnitude of the effect (Cohen's d for T-test, Cohen's f for ANOVA)
 - **Statistical Power**: Probability of detecting an effect if it exists (typically 0.80)
 - **Significance Level (alpha)**: Risk of Type I error (typically 0.05)

-## Live Demo

-Visit the [GPower Web Tool](https://porfanid.github.io/GPower/) to use the calculator online.

 ## Citation